roubles/casing/README.md

 # The unofficial standard for camelCase and PascalCase

 Camel case is a way writing phrases without spaces or punctuation.
 There is no official RFC or standard on either case.
 This document attempts to fill that void.
+It also provides tested regular expressions for the various variations of camel case and pascal case.

 Camel Case can be broken down into:
 * Lower Camel Case, also known as **Camel Case**, starts with a *lower* case alphabet